-A character making a Society check may know some information about Y'taris.
-A successful check reveals all information gained by a lesser result.
+A character may know something about Y'taris, its history and surrounds.
+Determine how knowledgeable the characters are and then impart some (or all) of the information below:

-DC 15: Y'taris is ruled by a council of three merchants: one for the inns, one for the shops and one for the thieves.

-DC 20: Beneath the Confluence festers a pit of dark magic and great power.
-Only the citizens of Y'taris know how to find it.

-DC 25: The powerful lich Xthelis has taken up near permanent residence at the Pit, and the villagers provide her with a steady stream of corpses.
+- Y'taris is ruled by a council of three merchants: one for the inns, one for the shops and one for the thieves. - Beneath the Confluence festers a pit of dark magic and great power.
+Only the citizens of Y'taris know how to find it. - The powerful lich Xthelis has taken up near permanent residence at the Pit, and the villagers provide her with a steady stream of corpses.